 The Universal NAND driver provides the file system a very fast and efficient access to most of the modern SLC and MLC raw NAND flash devices.
 It supports a large number of NAND flash devices from different manufacturers using either parallel or serial interface.
 The implementation of the driver has been carefully optimized to use as less RAM and ROM as possible while maintaining a very good performance.
 The data reliability is ensured by making use of ECC to correct single or multiple bit errors that occur in the user and in the driver management data.
 The ECC can be calculated either using dedicated hardware such as the internal hardware ECC of some NAND flash devices or entirely in the software using an utility such as emLib ECC.
 The Universal NAND driver is by design fail-safe and comes with support for wear leveling and bad block management.

-In general, the driver supports almost all Single-Level Cell NAND flashes (SLC) and Multi-Level Cell NAND flashes (MLC) with a page size larger than or equal to 2048+64 bytes.
-The table below shows the NAND flashes that have been tested or are compatible with a tested device.
+In general, the driver supports almost all Single-Level Cell NAND flash devices (SLC) and Multi-Level Cell NAND flash devices (MLC) with a page size larger than or equal to 2048+64 bytes.
+The table below shows the NAND flash devices that have been tested or are compatible with a tested device.